smakagon/eventify_pro/README.md

 ```

 #### `logger`
-* By default, EventifyPro will use STDOUT to print error details.
+* By default, client will use STDOUT to print error details.
 * You can provide any logger that responds to `.info(message)`.
 For example `Rails.logger`.

 Example: